Arginase-1 Antibody – 150Nd

 Background: Arginase-1 is expressed by liver cells, myeloid-derived suppressor cells (MDSCs), macrophages, and neutrophils.
 In mammals, there are three enzymes that metabolise arginine: two arginase isoforms (ARG1, ARG2) and inducible nitric oxide synthase (iNOS).
 Arginase-1 catalyzes the breakdown of L-arginine into L-ornithine and urea as the final step in the urea cycle.
 L-arginine is a necessary metabolite for T cell receptor signaling and T cell proliferation.
 Arginase is induced by inflammation.
 In cancer, MDSCs within the tumor microenvironment (TME) produce arginase-1 resulting in low levels of available L-arginine within the TME leading to attenuated T cell responsiveness.

-Recommended Usage: 1 uL per 100 uL staining volume using the MIBI™ Staining Protocol.
+Recommended Usage: 1 uL of Arginase-1 antibody per 100 uL staining volume using the MIBI™ Staining Protocol.

 For optimal results, antibody should be titrated for each desired application.
 Suggested starting range is 1:100.

 MIBI technology: Learn more about MIBI™ Technology, a multiplex IHC technology with unmatched sensitivity and true subcellular resolution.

 - Rodríguez, P.C., Ochoa A.C.
 Arginine regulation by myeloid derived suppressor cells and tolerance in cancer: mechanisms and therapeutic perspectives.
 Immunol Rev. 2008; 222:180-91.